pminasandra/tracktorlive/tutorials/06-arduino-comm/README.md

 this tutorial, we will demonstrate three examples (of which we will explain one in detail).
 In the first two examples, we will turn on a red LED when an animal gets inside a region of interest.
-In the last example, we will open a door when a pair of animals are within the same region of interest.
+In the last example, we will open a door when a pair of animals are both within the same region of interest.

 ## Method